CCogS-Mx/Spanish-lyrics-dataset-for-LGBTQ-phobia-screening/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any inquiries or further information, please contact [Miguel Soto](mailto:ccogs.mx@gmail.com).
+For any inquiries or further information, please contact [Computing Cognitive Science Lab](mailto:ccogs.mx@gmail.com).

 ---